Montenegro Travel Guide: A Road Trip Itinerary!

 Sveti Stefan, which is also located next to the coastal road, probably gives one of the most famous photo motifes of Montenegro.
 Today, the island is home of a luxury resort – but there is a posibility to visit the beach.
 You have to know that the beach on the left side is for free – the beach on the right side is private and you pay 50 Euros per person.
 One of the best views of Sveti Stefan offers the Hotel Adrovic!

-Queens Beach and Sveti Stefan beach: This awesome places definitely belongs to the most beautiful beaches on the Montenegrin coast.
+Queens Beach and Sveti Stefan beach: This awesome places definitely belongs to the most beautiful beaches in Montenegro.

 Budva is absolutely a hot spot for Russian Tourists – there are lots of luxury locations!
 The old town is more than charming and lots of beautiful beaches are in walking distance.
 If you take the coastal road you will get an incredible view down to the city.
 Here, is more about the best things to do in Budva!